We Can Always Catch You: Detecting Adversarial Patched Objects WITH or WITHOUT Signature: Preliminary

-Thys et al. \cite{thys2019fooling} propose the concept of the adversarial patch to the object detection.
-As its name suggests, the adversarial patch is a small printable attack vector picture, which can be introduced into the input example like a ``patch''.
-They design an optimization process to generate the adversarial patch targeting YOLO.
-The optimization goal consists of three components, the maximum object confidence $L_{obj}$, the non-printability score $L_{nps}$, and the total image variation $L_{tv}$.
-The total loss function of the optimization is the weighted sum of the three losses, as given in Equation~(\ref{eq:Loss}).
+Thys et al. \cite{thys2019fooling} propose the concept of the adversarial patch attack on object detection.
+The adversarial patch is a small printable attack vector picture, which can be introduced into the input example like a ''patch''.
+They design an optimization process to generate the adversarial patch targeting YOLO, by reducing the object confidence of the bounding box.
+The optimization goal consists of three components: the maximum object confidence $L_{obj}$, the non-printability score $L_{nps}$, and the total image variation $L_{tv}$.
+The total loss function of the optimization is the weighted sum of the three losses, as given in Equation~\ref{eq:Loss}.

-Figure~\ref{fig:2patchgeneration} illustrates the workflow of the optimization.
-The initial patch is a randomly generated image.
-In each optimization iteration, dozens of adversarial examples are generated by applying the current patch on the image samples in the MS COCO dataset \cite{lin2014coco}.
-YOLO is invoked to detect the examples and Adam algorithm \cite{adam} is employed to optimize the loss.
-The goal of the optimization is to minimize $L$ with respect to the examples.
-During the process, all weights in the network are frozen and only the patch pixels are updated iteratively.
-After 10,000 iterations, the optimization is finished and outputs the final adversarial patch.